 The Corporate Secretary, Atty.
-Roderico V. Puno, will certify that copies of the Notice and Agenda of the Special Shareholders' Meeting together with the Information Statement and Proxy Form were delivered to the Shareholders as of record date on 27 December 2016 as well as the date of publication of Notice.
-Likewise, based on the number of shares owned by Shareholders present or represented by proxy at the Meeting, the Corporate Secretary will certify whether a quorum exists for the valid transaction of business.
+Roderico V. Puno will certify that copies of the Notice and Agenda of the Special Meeting together with the Information Statement and Proxy Form were delivered personally or by mail to the stockholders as of record date 27 December 2016 as well as the date of publication of the notice in the newspapers of general circulation.

+Likewise, the Corporate Secretary will certify based on the number of shares owned by stockhodlers present or represented by proxy at the Meeting, whether a quorum exists for the valid transaction of business.